 History of the Catahoula Leopard Dog

-Opinions vary on the exact history of the Catahoula Leopard Dog’s development.
-One working theory is domesticated dogs kept by Native Americans interbred with breeds brought to North America by Spanish explorers.
-Some possible breeds in the mix include bloodhounds, greyhounds and mastiffs.
-Later, the resulting dogs bred with the hounds that accompanied French immigrants arriving in the South.
-The Beauceron, a French herding breed, is also speculated to be part of the Catahoula Leopard Dog’s ancestry.
+Opinions vary on the exact origin of the catahoula leopard dog.
+One working theory is the domesticated dogs of Native Americans interbred with dogs that Spanish explorers brought to North America.
+Some possible breeds in the mix include bloodhounds, greyhounds, and mastiffs.
+Later, the resulting dogs bred with the hounds that accompanied French immigrants arriving in Louisiana in the 1700s.
+The Beauceron, a French herding breed, is speculated to be part of the catahoula leopard dog's ancestry.